odea-project/qAlgorithms/report/report.md

 <b> DataPoint objects: </b>
-One DataPoint contains mz, RT, intensity, scan number, the centroid error, and an optional control value that assigns it to a bin.
+One DataPoint contains mz, RT, intensity, scan number, the centroid error, and an optional control value specifying the correct DQS.
 Data points are never modified during the binning process.
+=> DataPoints are Structs as defined in the c++ 21 standard.
-(@gerrit: here, a small tree would be nice for overview like:
+(@gerrit: here, a small tree would be nice for overview like: // puts too much emphasis on implementation detail, just read the code at that point
 DataPoint
 |
 |-- mz (mass-to-charge ratio)